Supplemental Catalog Information

 Updates on the Schedule of Classes and Catalog found here

-Custom copies of the OSU General Catalog may be printed from the menu bar.
+Custom copies of the OSU Academic Catalog may be printed from the menu bar.

 Past catalogs, schedules of classes, and Registration Information Handbooks are archived in ScholarsArchive@OSU:

-Other sources of information about Oregon State University include the Summer Term Planning Guide, distributed by the Summer Session Office and online at http://summer.oregonstate.edu/ and the Viewbook, available through the Office of Admissions.
+Other sources of information about Oregon State University include the Summer Term Planning Guide, distributed by the Office of the Registrar and online at http://summer.oregonstate.edu/ and the Viewbook, available through the Office of Admissions.
 All of these bulletins are free.

 The address for all campus offices:

 Admission information: 541-737-4411

 B102 Kerr Administration Building, Corvallis, OR 97331-2130.

 Catalog Rights Policy